 The lawsuit seeks $10 million.
 The accountant says that the situation with Milano is similar to a “Johnny Depp situation.”
 Depp is currently suing his former management company, alleging negligence, fraud, and mishandling of his finances.
 Depp, in the meantime, has been served with a lawsuit from the management company, which states that Depp lived too lavishly and that is what has caused his money troubles.

 Milano’s attorney said, “We anticipated this defense.
 Nothing could be further from reality.
 Alyssa and David live a relatively modest lifestyle centered on their family.
 It is unfortunate that [the accountant] finds it appropriate to blame the clients who trusted him rather than take responsibility for his own negligence and misconduct.”

-If you believe that a licensed professional that you have trusted as misled, defrauded, or otherwise did not do as expected, you may have a case for professional negligence.
-An injury attorney in Los Angeles who has experience in these types of cases can provide you with additional information on how you can proceed and hold the person or entity accountable.
+If you believe that a licensed professional that you have trusted has misled, defrauded, or otherwise did not do as expected, you may have a case for professional negligence.
+A Personal injury attorney in Los Angeles who has experience in these types of cases can provide you with additional information on how you can proceed and hold the person or entity accountable.